corda/corda-docs-portal/content/en/docs/corda-os/4.1/node-flow-hospital.md

 member of the notary cluster if it doesn’t hear back from the original member it sent the request to within a “reasonable” time.
 The time is hard to document as the notary members, if actually alive, will inform the requester of the ETA of a response.
 This can occur an infinite number of times.  i.e. we never give up notarising.
 No intervention required.

-## Futures

-The flow hospital will be extended in the following areas:

-* Human Computer Interaction (HCI) with MQ integration <ref design/CID>
-* Addition of Public APIs (and CRaSH utility functions) to trigger retries
-* Improved back-off and retry policies
-* Improved Explorer visualization operational controls (eg. ability to select and retry or terminate a failed flow).
-* Tighter integration with Corda Enterprise monitoring and management tooling